disha-22/disha-22.github.io/_pages/Resume.md

 ---
-title: About me
+title: Disha Chauhan
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: I am a junior at Los Gatos high school interested in mathematics, bioinformatics, and inter-disciplinary fields.
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: I am a junior at Los Gatos high school interested in mathematics, bioinformatics, and inter-disciplinary fields.
 featured_image: /images/demo/about.jpg
 ---

-## Features
+## Education

 We've packed Personal full of powerful features to help showcase your work: